-At the Annual Meeting, stockholders will be asked to consider and approve a proposal to adopt the Iteris, Inc. 2016 Omnibus Incentive Plan (the "2016 Plan") pursuant to which 3,334,771 shares of Common Stock shall be available for issuance to our officers and employees, non-employee members of our Board (or the board of our parent or subsidiary) ("non-employee directors"), as well as independent consultants and advisors in our employ or service.
-The share reserve may be adjusted as described in more detail in the section titled "Securities Subject to 2016 Plan" below.
+At the Annual Meeting, stockholders will be asked to consider and approve a proposal to adopt the Iteris, Inc. 2016 Omnibus Incentive Plan (the "2016 Plan") pursuant to which 3,404,771 shares of Common Stock shall be available for issuance to our officers and employees, non-employee members of our Board (or the board of our parent or subsidiary) ("non-employee directors"), as well as consultants and other independent advisors in our employ or service.
+The share reserve may be adjusted, and additional shares may be awarded under the 2016 Plan, as described in more detail in the section titled "Securities Subject to 2016 Plan" below.
 The Board adopted the 2016 Plan on August 24, 2016, subject to stockholder approval.
 If approved by the stockholders, the 2016 Plan will become effective as of the date of the stockholder approval (the "Plan Effective Date").

 The 2016 Plan serves as the successor to our 2007 Omnibus Incentive Plan (the "Predecessor Plan"), which is expected to terminate on July 19, 2017.
-No further awards shall be made under the Predecessor Plan on or after the Plan Effective Date.
+If the 2016 Plan is approved, no further awards shall be made under the Predecessor Plan on or after the Plan Effective Date.
 Each outstanding award under the Predecessor Plan shall remain outstanding under the Predecessor Plan and shall be governed solely by the terms of the documents evidencing such awards.
 No provision of the 2016 Plan shall be deemed to affect or otherwise modify the rights or obligations of the holders of such outstanding awards under the Predecessor Plan.